Jewelry Blog

 Birthstones for each Month

 Birthstones are sentimental for those who love jewelry, but what are the birthstones for each month?
-In this article, you’ll see that it is a lot more complex than you initially imagined.
+In this article, co-written by Benjamin Khordipour and Afshin Shaddaie, you’ll see that it is a lot more complex than you initially imagined.

 Birthstone Gems of the Month Chart

 The birthstone for each month is a highly controversial topic.
-Not everyone agrees with each other regarding which birthstone represents which month.
-We have followed the most traditional opinions.
+Not every expert agrees with each other regarding which birthstone represents which month.
+We have followed the most traditional variations and streamlined them into the table below.

 GemstonesCostColors